 - When choosing a URL for your search, the image displayed will be a representation of the specific URL you input.

-Since the Heatmap visualization is not tied directly to a user's session, you can click the Refresh button to see a different rendering view of the page or URL you are searching.
+Since the Heatmap visualization is not tied directly to a user's session, you can click the Get a new image button to see a different rendering view of the page or URL you are searching.

 The Analytics of Heatmaps

 Out of the box, Heatmaps provides some beneficial top level analytics about the Page or URL you are exploring.
 Toggling between Click and Scroll Maps, you’ll notice key details about your page being displayed at the very top to help put context to the Heatmap you are examining.

 - A representation of total views on a page by any user, within the set time range.
 If a user visits the same page 3 times in a single session, Pageviews will display these views as 3 individual pieces of data.